reddevilmidzy/queensac/SECURITY.md

 We appreciate responsible disclosure and will do our best to respond promptly and address the issue.

-Thank you for helping us keep Queensac secure!
+Thank you for helping us keep queensac secure!